-Before the game even started, this the matchup was between programs located extremely close to one another in South Florida.
-With the University of Miami in Coral Gables just 7.9 miles away from Florida International University, a lot of players would be familiar with one another and have long histories.
+Before the game even started, the matchup between programs located extremely close to one another in South Florida was heated.
+With the University of Miami in Coral Gables just eight miles away from Florida International University, a lot of players were familiar with one another and had long histories.

-With nine minutes remaining in the third quarter, Miami quarterback Kyle Wright connected with fullback James Bryant, who ran into the end zone for a touchdown, extending the Hurricane lead to 13-0.
-Bryant received an unsportsmanlike conduct penalty for his celebration, which surely didn’t help the hostile atmosphere already brewing.
+With nine minutes remaining in the third quarter, Miami quarterback Kyle Wright threw a touchdown pass to fullback James Bryant, extending the Hurricane lead to 13-0.
+Bryant received an unsportsmanlike conduct penalty for his celebration, which surely didn't help the hostile atmosphere already brewing.

-The attack on Perrelli and Peattie led to offensive lineman getting involved, and both sidelines cleared.
+The attack on Perrelli and Peattie led to offensive lineman, linebackers and wide receivers getting involved, and both sidelines cleared.
 Once the rest of the players from each team got involved, things escalated at an immeasurable speed.

 Most Notable Incidents

 This was the last time I saw anyone land a clean hit with a helmet in a fight if anyone remembers this brawl vs Miami and FIU lol pic.twitter.com/WxcZDkhQvA

 There are a few points in the brawl that are remembered more than the rest, each involving Miami players.

 The first action that stands out was Hurricanes safety Brandon Meriweather stomping on opposing players while they were on the ground — This is one of the most famous images from the fight.